StorjOld/heartbeat/README.md

 To build the heartbeat modules, including C++ Swizzle python extension module, first install Crypto++.
 On a debian based system, the following should suffice:

 ```
-sudo apt-get install libcrypto++-dev
+sudo apt-get install libcrypto++-dev libgmp-dev
 ```

 On windows you will need to source the libcrypto library, build it, and then make sure that the Crypto++ headers are in your include path and cryptlib is on the library search path for your compiler.
+In addition, if you want fast math, install libgmp and add to your library path.

 Then install the module: